yoshidayasutaka/mcp/src/amazon-kendra-index-mcp-server/README.md

 ### IAM Configuration

 1. Provision a user in your AWS account IAM
 2. Attach a policy that contains at a minimum the `kendra:Query` and `kendra:ListIndices` permissions.
 Alternatively the AWS Managed `AmazonKendraFullAccess` policy can be attached.
-Always follow the prinicpal or least priveledge when granting users permissions.
+Always follow the principal or least privilege when granting users permissions.
 See the [documentation](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonkendra.html) for more information on IAM permissions for Amazon Kendra.
 3. Use `aws configure` on your environment to configure the credentials (access ID and access key)

 ### Installation